AndreasChristensen89/janken-bossu/README.md

     * At the top of the screen the name of the current opponent is displayed as a title.
     * Underneath is a green oval-shaped element with "100" written in it - this is the health meter.
     * Underneath the health meter are five buttons with pictures of the different choices players can make.
-    * Under the buttons is the opponent element with a picture of the current opponent - if this is the first opponent then the element is not animated, but if it is then the opponent is animated with an opacity going from 0.0 to 1.0 over a second.
+    * Under the buttons is the opponent element with a picture of the current opponent - if this is the first opponent then the element is not animated, but if it isn't the opponent is animated with an opacity going from 0.0 to 1.0 over a second.
     * When a button is clicked the player choice appears in the middle of the screen, meaning that the picture of the button is copied to this new element.
-The new element is animate to scale up and down and a green "go" button is generated and appears under the player choice.
+The new element is animated to scale up and down and a green "go" button is generated and appears under the player choice.
     * Lastly, in the right corner is a restart button.
     * The opponent title changes according to the opponent and tells the players who they are versing.
 The green health meter changes numbers and colors according to how much health is left (green, orange, yellow, and red).
 The color code helps players easily understand how close they are to a loss.
-The five buttons clearly show the hand signals that are attached to them and they scale up when a mouse hovers over them.
+The five buttons clearly show the hand signals that are attached to them and they scale up when a mouse hovers over them, and scale down when mouse is off.
 The player choice animation signals to the player that this displayed hand is ready to be played.
-The opponent element is animated in order to draw attention to the new opponent.
+The opponent element is animated to appear in order to draw attention to the new opponent.

 ![Main game](/assets/images/readme-pictures/main-game-screen.webp)

 * __Loosing screen__
     * When a loss is registered the computer choice is displayed in a new element.
-The hand is animated to scale up a lot, and then scales down to land underneath a newly generated grey text-box which gives players a short comment on the loss.
+The computer hand is animated to scale up a lot, and then scales down to land underneath a newly generated grey text-box which gives players a short comment on the loss.
     * The player choice animation from before is set to stop.
-    * The health bar is animated to blink red and black, and the health number drops while to color changes according to the value.
+    * The health bar is animated to blink red and black, and the health number drops while the color changes according to the value.
-    * After two seconds, the buttons slightly scale up and down two times.
+    * After two seconds, the hand-buttons slightly scale up and down two times.
     * The computer winning hand is scaled up in order to give the player a sense of defeat.
 It also draws their attention to the hand that beat them.
 The comments in the text box are randomly picked and they are encouraging and energetic which signals to the players to have another go.
 The health bar blinks in order to signal that damage has been taken.
 Just after these animations the player might wonder what to do next, which is why the buttons scale up and down in order to signal the player to click them again.

 ![Loosing screen](/assets/images/readme-pictures/losing-screen.webp)